i-Saac-IV/FFT-spectrum-analyser/README.md

 # FFT Spectrum Analyser
-I was unhappy with some of VU meters out there, so decided to make my own.
+I was unhappy with some of the VU metres out there, so decided to make my own.

 ## Features
 - Supports both mic and line in audio inputs
-- Fully addressable RGB led pannel
+- Fully addressable RGB led panel
-- Easy to add your own custom animations (with som ebasic coding knowledge
+- Easy to add your own custom animations (with some basic coding knowledge

 ## To do
 - [ ] Add in a "sleep" mode that just plays animations.
-- [ ] Add in a display off funtion
+- [ ] Add in a display off function

 # Usage
 ## Hardware and setup
 Here is a very vague list of things you'll need to recreate this:
 - [Raspberry Pi Pico]((https://www.raspberrypi.com/products/raspberry-pi-pico/)https://www.raspberrypi.com/products/raspberry-pi-pico/)
-- FastLED compatable matrix (something like [this]((https://www.adafruit.com/product/2547)https://www.adafruit.com/product/2547))
+- FastLED compatible matrix (something like [this]((https://www.adafruit.com/product/2547)https://www.adafruit.com/product/2547))
 - Some common components to deal with the audio signal **and/or** a microphone (ideally [this one]((https://www.adafruit.com/product/1713)https://www.adafruit.com/product/1713) but [this one]((https://www.adafruit.com/product/1063)https://www.adafruit.com/product/1063) also works)
 - Access to a 3d printer for the frame
 - Access to a laser cutter for the interlocking grid (or a lot of spare time and a craft knife)